iankohdes/iankohdes.github.io/content/posts/0002-overriding-default-fonts-in-blowfish.md

 Here, we directly add our custom CSS _after_ the theme’s CSS.
 It’s a more robust approach that should do the trick.

 Open the `./themes/blowfish/layouts/partials/head.html` and copy all of its contents.
-Then paste them in a `./layouts/partials/head.html` file that I created.
+Then paste them in a `./layouts/partials/head.html` file (create it if it’s not already there).

 {{< alert "circle-info" >}}
 It is generally not a good idea to modify files inside the `./themes/blowfish/` directory.
 By adding customisations to CSS and HTML files defined outside said directory, we maintain a separation of form and changes to the defaults.
 At least this is the advice I read in Hugo-related forums.